szaimen/Nextcloud-NAS-Guide/README.md

 1. Run `sudo bash /var/scripts/menu.sh` over CLI
 1. Choose `Update Nextcloud`
+1. Wait until the update has run
+1. Run `sudo shutdown -c` over CLI to cancel the shutdown, since it is not necessary now
 </details>

 ## How to set up a daily backup?